rudimk/eurus-fabric-playbooks/ceph/centos7/README.md

 # Ceph
 Ceph is a fucking amazing distributed, replicated and fault-tolerant storage system.
-This playbook installs a working Ceph cluster.
+This playbook installs a working Ceph cluster on a bunch of CentOS7 nodes, using a CentOS7-based deployment node.

 ## Prerequisites

 1. A deployment node where this playbook will run.
 2. Nodes for hosting Ceph OSDs and MONs with root access over SSH.
-Currently, this playbook supports CentOS 7.

 ## Installation